An extension of The Mortgage Forgiveness Debt Relief Act of 2007 to 2013 has finally left its US Senate committee on it way to the full US Senate.

 The Senate was unable to act on the bill before adjourning for its August break and the party conventions.
 The Senate reconvenes on Sept.
 10. Chairman Baucus (D-MT) had expressed a wish to finish this package before the election in order to provide certainty about the extension (or not) of more than 50 provisions.
 Nonetheless, it is not known if the package would also be considered in the House before the election.

 We know that selling your home can be confusing.
 Do I have equity?
 Am I upside down?
-Our FREE House Calculator will help answer those quesions for you.
+Our FREE House Calculator will help answer those questions for you.